rsocket/rsocket/Motivations.md

 All streams (including request/response) support cancellation to allow efficient cleanup of server (responder) resources.
 This means that when a client cancels, or walks away, servers are given the chance to terminate work early.
 This is essential with interaction models such as streams and subscriptions, but is even useful with request/response to allow efficient adoption of approaches such as "backup requests" to tame tail latency (more information [here](http://highscalability.com/blog/2012/3/12/google-taming-the-long-latency-tail-when-more-machines-equal.html), [here](http://highscalability.com/blog/2012/6/18/google-on-latency-tolerant-systems-making-a-predictable-whol.html), [here](http://www.bailis.org/blog/doing-redundant-work-to-speed-up-distributed-queries/), and [here](http://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en/us/people/jeff/Stanford-DL-Nov-2010.pdf))

+#### Resumability

+With long-lived streams, particularly those serving subscriptions from mobile clients, network disconnects can significant impact cost and performance if all subscriptions must be re-established.
+This is particularly egregious when the network is immediately reconnected, or when switched between Wifi and cell networks.

+RSocket supports session resumption, allowing a simple handshake to resume a client/server session over a new transport connection.

+#### Application Flow Control

+RSocket supports two forms of application-level flow control to help protect both client and server resources from being overwhelmed.

+This protocol is designed for use both in datacenter, server-to-server, use cases, as well as server-to-device use cases over the internet, such as to mobile devices or browsers.

+##### "Reactive Streams" `request(n)` Async Pull

+This first form of flow control is suited to both server-to-server and server-to-device use cases.
+It is inspired by the Reactive Streams [Subscription.request(n)](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/README.md#3-subscription-code) behavior.
+[RxJava](https://github.com/ReactiveX/RxJava/), [Reactor](https://github.com/reactor/reactor), and [Akka Streams](http://doc.akka.io/docs/akka/2.4/scala/stream/index.html) are examples of implementations using this form of "async pull-push" flow control.

+RSocket allows for the `request(n)` signal to be composed over network boundaries from requester to responder (typically client to server).
+This controls the flow of emission from responder to requestor using Reactive Streams semantics at the application level and enables use of bounded buffers so rate of flow adjusts to application consumption and not rely solely on transport and network buffering.

+This same data type and approach has been adopted into Java 9 in the `java.util.concurrent.Flow` [suite of types](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/Flow.Subscription.html).

+##### Leasing

+The second form of flow control is primarily focused on server-to-server use cases in a data center.
+When enabled, a responder (typically a server) can issue leases to the requester based upon its knowledge of its capacity in order to control requests rates.
+On the requester side, this enables application level load balancing for sending messages only to responders (servers) that have signalled capacity.
+This signal from server to client allows for more intelligent routing and load balancing algorithms in data centers with clusters of machines.

+#### Polyglot Support

+Many of the motivations above can be achieved by leveraging existing protocols, libraries, and techniques.
+However, this often ends up being tightly coupled with specific implementations that must be agreed upon across languages, platforms and tech stacks.
+Formalizing the interaction models and flow control behaviors into a protocol provides a contract between implementations in different languages.
+This in turn improves polyglot interactions in a broader set of behaviors than the ubiquitous HTTP/1.1 request/response, while also enabling Reactive Streams application level flow control across languages (rather than just in Java for example where Reactive Streams was originally defined).

+#### Transport Layer Flexibility

+Just like HTTP request/response is not the only way applications can or should communicate, TCP is not the only transport layer available, and not the best for all use cases.
+Thus, RSocket allows for swapping of the underlying transport layer based on environment, device capabilities and performance needs.
+RSocket (the application protocol) targets WebSockets, TCP, and [Aeron](https://github.com/real-logic/Aeron), and is expected to be usable over any transport layer with TCP-like characteristics, such as [Quic](https://www.chromium.org/quic).

+Perhaps more importantly though, it makes TCP, WebSockets and Aeron usable without significant effort.
+For example, use of WebSockets is often appealing, but all it exposes is framing semantics, so using it requires the definition of an application protocol.
+This is generally overwhelming and requires a lot of effort.
+TCP doesn't even provide framing.
+Thus, most applications end up using HTTP/1.1 and sticking to request/response and missing out on the benefits of interaction models beyond synchronous request/response.

+Thus, RSocket defines application layer semantics over these network transports to allow choosing them when they are appropriate.
+Later in this document is a brief comparison with other protocols that were explored while trying to leverage WebSockets and Aeron before determining that a new application protocol was wanted.

+#### Efficiency & Performance

+A protocol that uses network resources inefficiently (repeated handshakes and connection setup and tear down overhead, bloated message format, etc.) can greatly increase the perceived latency of a system.
+Also, without flow control semantics, a single poorly written module can overrun the rest of the system when dependent services slow down, potentially causing retry storms that put further pressure on the system.
+[Hystrix](https://github.com/Netflix/Hystrix/wiki#problem) is an example solution trying to address the problems of synchronous request/response.
+It comes [at a cost](https://github.com/Netflix/Hystrix/wiki/FAQ#what-is-the-processing-overhead-of-using-hystrix) though in overhead and complexity.

+Additionally, a poorly chosen communication protocol wastes server resources (CPU, memory, network bandwidth).
+While that may be acceptable for smaller deployments, large systems with hundreds or thousands of nodes multiply the somewhat small inefficiencies into noticeable excess.
+Running with a huge footprint leaves less room for expansion as server resources are relatively cheap but not infinite.
+Managing giant clusters is much more expensive and less nimble even with good tools.
+And often forgotten, the larger a cluster is, the more operationally complex it is, which becomes an availability concern.

+RSocket seeks to:

+- Reduce perceived latency and increase system efficiency by supporting non-blocking, duplex, async application communication with flow control over multiple transports from any language.

+- Reduce hardware footprint (and thus cost and operational complexity) by:
+   - increasing CPU and memory efficiency through use of binary encoding
+   - avoid redundant work by allowing persistent connections

+- Reduce perceived user latency by:
+   - avoiding handshakes and the associated round-trip network overhead
+   - reducing computation time by using binary encoding
+   - allocating less memory and reducing garbage collection cost

 ## Comparisons

-Following is a brief review of some protocols reviewed before deciding to create ReactiveSocket.
+Following is a brief review of some protocols reviewed before deciding to create RSocket.
 It is not trying to be exhaustive or detailed.
 It also does not seek to criticize the various protocols, as they all are good at what they are built for.
-This section is meant solely to express that existing protocols did not sufficiently meet the requirements that motivated the creation of ReactiveSocket.
+This section is meant solely to express that existing protocols did not sufficiently meet the requirements that motivated the creation of RSocket.

 For context:

-- ReactiveSocket is an OSI Layer 5/6, or TCP/IP Application Layer protocol.
+- RSocket is an OSI Layer 5/6, or TCP/IP Application Layer protocol.
-- It is intended for use over duplex, binary transport protocols that are TCP-like in behavior (described further [here](https://github.com/ReactiveSocket/reactivesocket/blob/master/Protocol.md#transport-protocol)).
+- It is intended for use over duplex, binary transport protocols that are TCP-like in behavior (described further [here](https://github.com/RSocket/reactivesocket/blob/master/Protocol.md#transport-protocol)).

 #### TCP & QUIC